A858CodeCracking/A858StatsBot/README.md

 The first step is to create a configuration file `.a858rc` (see next section for details).

+Locate the script `a858statsbot.py` (the main program) in the bot's home folder.
+This script must be able to import `a858stats.py` and `a858utils.py`, so be sure they are in a folder included in the PYTHONPATH or the same folder as the main script.

 The bot is running on a Raspberry Pi with Raspbian, so I also wrote a Debian init script to run it as a daemon.
 First of all create the user `a858statsbot`.
 Copy the script `a858statsbot` in `/etc/init.d` and make it